awab-hassan/17-rds-mysql-terraform/README.md

 ## Notes

+A few things to keep in mind before you run this:

-- `skip_final_snapshot = true` — safe for dev/staging.
-Set to `false` in production to prevent data loss on `terraform destroy`.
+- I set `skip_final_snapshot = true` because it makes tearing down dev environments way faster.
+If you push this to production, flip that to `false` so you don't accidentally nuke your data during a `terraform destroy`.
-- `allocated_storage = 20 GB` and `db.t3.micro` are suitable for development.
-Resize before promoting to production.
+- The default `db.t3.micro` instance and 20 GB of storage are just for kicking the tires.
+You'll definitely need to size up before handling real traffic.
-- `innodb_log_file_size` requires a reboot to apply (`pending-reboot`).
-Plan for a maintenance window when changing this parameter.
+- Keep an eye on `innodb_log_file_size`.
+Changing it requires a full database reboot (`pending-reboot`), so you'll need to schedule a maintenance window if you tweak it later.
-- The egress rule allows all outbound traffic.
-Restrict if your security policy requires it.
+- Outbound traffic (egress) is currently wide open.
+If your security team is strict, you'll want to lock that down in the security group rules.